Bayesian Hierarchical Linear Regression

 conditional_effects(fit2)

-All dose coefficients are negative and their intervals exclude 0 indicating strong evidence that higher doses lower weight.
+All dose coefficients are negative and their credible intervals exclude 0, providing strong evidence that higher doses lower fetal weight in a dose-dependent fashion.

 • Within-litter (residual) variance, \(\sigma = 0.07 (0.07 - 0.08)\), after accounting for dose and litter baseline, individual vary by about 0.07 units.